 Back to top

 These reactions and sensations are common.
-(For a more complete list of symptoms, check out this site.)
-However, they may seem upsetting if you have never encountered them before.
+(For a more complete list of symptoms, check out the National Center for PTSD.)
+However, these reactions may seem upsetting if you have never encountered them before.
 You may start to worry about the stress reaction itself.

 Negative interpretations about your trauma reactions can worsen your distress and make you feel worse about yourself.
 Change these interpretations, and the negative feelings will decrease.
 You'll feel more able to cope.